Private university: Oman

-Oman is home to several private universities, including Sohar University, University of Nizwa, Middle East College, and German University of Technology in Oman.
+Oman is home to several private universities, including Sohar University, the University of Nizwa, Middle East College, and the German University of Technology in Oman.
 These universities offer a range of undergraduate, graduate, and professional programs in fields such as business, engineering, and information technology.
 Private universities in Oman offer a more personalized and interactive learning experience, as the student-teacher ratio is typically lower and there are more opportunities for hands-on learning.
-Additionally, private universities in Oman often have more flexible curriculums and are able to respond quickly to changing labor markets and global trends.
+Additionally, private universities in Oman often have more flexible curricula and can respond quickly to changing labor markets and global trends.

-All private universities in Oman must be recognised by the Omani Ministry of Higher Education in order to offer degree programs and receive approval for new degrees.
-The Ministry has procedures and standards that all universities must meet in order to receive accreditation and be recognised as an institution of higher education.
+All private universities in Oman must be recognized by the Omani Ministry of Higher Education to offer degree programs and receive approval for new degrees.
+The Ministry has procedures and standards that all universities must meet to receive accreditation and recognition as an institution of higher education.

 Pakistan

 The Higher Education Commission (HEC), formerly the University Grant Commission (UGC), is the primary regulator of higher education in Pakistan.
 It also facilitates the development of the higher educational system in Pakistan.
-Its main purpose is to upgrade the schools to be world-class centres of education, research and development.
-It also plays a leading role towards building a knowledge-based economy in Pakistan by giving out hundreds of doctoral scholarships for education abroad every year.
+Its main purpose is to upgrade the schools to be world-class centers of education, research, and development.
+It also plays a leading role in building a knowledge-based economy in Pakistan by giving out hundreds of doctoral scholarships for education abroad every year.

-In spite of the criticism of the HEC, its creation has also had a positive impact on higher education in Pakistan.
-Its two-year report for 2004 to 2006 states that according to the Institute of Scientific Information, the total number of publications appearing in the 8,000 leading journals indexed in the web of science arising out of Pakistan in 2005 was 1,259 articles, representing a 41% increase over the past two years and a 60% increase since the establishment of HEC in 2002.
+Despite the criticism of the HEC, its creation had a positive impact on higher education in Pakistan.
+Its two-year report for 2004 to 2006 states that according to the Institute of Scientific Information, the total number of publications appearing in the 8,000 leading journals indexed in the Web of Science arising out of Pakistan in 2005 was 1,259 articles, representing a 41% increase over the past two years and a 60% increase since the establishment of HEC in 2002.
 The HEC digital library now provides access to over 20,000 leading research journals, covering about 75% of the world's peer-reviewed scientific journals.

-Until 1991, there were only two recognized private universities in Pakistan: Aga Khan University, established in 1983 and Lahore University of Management Sciences, established in 1985.
-By 1997, however, there were 10 private universities.
-In 2001–2002, this number had doubled to 20.
+Until 1991, there were only two recognized private universities in Pakistan: Aga Khan University, established in 1983, and Lahore University of Management Sciences, established in 1985.
+By 1997, there were 10 private universities.
+From 2001 to 2002, this number had doubled to 20.
 Among the first to gain degree awarding status was Hajvery University, Lahore (HU), established in 1990.
-In 2003–2004 Pakistan had a total of 83 private degree granting institutions.
+From 2003 to 2004, Pakistan had a total of 83 private degree-granting institutions.

 Saudi Arabia

-There are nine private universities in Saudi Arabia:
+There are nine private universities in Saudi Arabia.